LogoFlexColorScheme

 Controls also know and show different default values depending on your settings.
 If you turn OFF using FlexColorScheme, toggle using component sub-themes, and even change using the default radius to a fixed value.
 Widgets know and tell you what their default value is in each situation.

-The default value in each situation, means the default style and behavior a component will use, when a given property value is undefined.
+The default value means the default style and behavior a component will use when a given property value is undefined.
 When you turn OFF using component themes, or FlexColorscheme entirely, it shows the default for that mode.
-In the above example the radius widget also becomes disabled.
+In the above example, the radius widget also becomes disabled.

 The undefined defaults are different if FlexColorScheme is not used at all, then you are looking at Flutter SDK default behavior for the widget.
 If you turn ON FlexColorScheme, but keep component sub-themes OFF, then you are looking at the FlexColorScheme core defaults.
 Mostly they are the same as when not using FlexColorScheme at all, but for certain colors and elevations they differ.
 The FlexColorScheme core defaults explains, how, when and why FlexColorScheme without component themes enabled, differs from Flutter SDK defaults.